evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
+Soft close is a standard function for the side doors.
 The tailgate is electrically powered.

 There is only one roof option for this model.
 The windshield is panoramic going back over the first row.
 In addition there is glasspanel over the second row.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass is toned to protect against heat from the sun.
 As an option, double-glazed side windows are available to reduce cabin noise, enhancing the overall driving experience.